sarnold/ztcli-async/README.rst

 Existing Packages
 -----------------

-Packages are available for some (tested) linux distributions, mainly something that uses either ``.ebuilds`` (eg, Gentoo or funtoo) or ``.deb`` packages, starting with at least Ubuntu xenial or Debian stretch (see the above PPA package repo on Launchpad).
+Older packages are available for some (tested) linux distributions, mainly something that uses either ``.ebuilds`` (eg, Gentoo or funtoo) or ``.deb`` packages, starting with at least Ubuntu xenial or Debian stretch (see the above PPA package repo on Launchpad).